Blow Your Mind (Mwah): Music video

 The music video for "Blow Your Mind (Mwah)" premiered via YouTube on 12 September 2016.
 It was directed by Kinga Burza and filmed at the Barbican Centre in London.
 Tawan Kedkong, and Lipa's friends Sarah and Rosie make appearances in the visual.
 Burza cut the video at his house while on Skype with editor Emilie Aubry in Los Angeles.
 The production company was Partizan Darkroom while The Mill graded and post-produced the video.
 Jason Oakley handled the production while Claire Stubbs did the executive production and post-producer from Lucy Mason.
 Other crew members include production manager Lucy Rogers, first assistant director Dominic Asbridge, second assistant director John Joe O'Driscoll, director of photography Benoit Soler, focus puller Thomas Nicholson, second clapper loaders Jomar O'Meally and Will Gardner, gaffer Rik Burnell, art director Anna Rhodes, wardrobe from Lorenzo Possecco, hair from Anna Cofone, make-up from Francesca Brazzo, colourist Oisín O'Driscoll, commissioner Caroline Clayton, steadicam Richard Lewis and location manager Thomas Gale.
 When asked about it, Lipa stated that "the whole video is a campaign for niceness.
 It's like the girl gang that everyone can be a part of."

 The music video opens with Lipa and her girl gang posing against a charcoal wall.
 Lipa is seen wearing a diamond "Mwah" choker and the girls appear in a manner that was noted for being individualistic.
 They are then seen posing and dancing in the modern Barbican centre, on a bench, in a flower garden and walking around the buildings.
 The group chews gum and blow bubbles, as well as riding skateboards.
 They are also seen walking in a tunnel, where Lipa walks backwards while singing to the camera.
 Eventually, the group holds a pride parade as Lipa sings through a megaphone and the girls are seen holding rainbow flags alongside signs that say "Dua for President" and "You Can Sit With Us".
-At the end, the group go to a roof top on which they dance.
+At the end, the group go to a rooftop on which they dance.
 The video closes with the group holding a sign with the song's title on it over the railing of the rooftop.

 Nied called the visual a "fashionable affair" and a "simple but striking offering."
 The staff of V viewed the video as a "walking fashion editorial" and compared it to Karl Lagerfeld's Spring 2015 Chanel runway show.
 For Fuse, Bianca Gracie stated that the "Mwah" choker and "Dua for President" sign were video highlights.
 In Coup De Main Magazine, Rose Riddell called it a "sassy video of solidarity."
 The staff from DIY stated that the video makes London look like a paradise.